- Art Events

-The Academy of Visual and Performing Arts (AVPA) offers Arts Research Enhancement (ARE) Grants to provide support for TAMU faculty research (including education-based activities that directly relate back to the classroom), production, performance, or exhibition of creative and scholarly activities.
+The Academy of Visual and Performing Arts (AVPA) offers Arts Enhancement Grants to provide support for TAMU faculty research (including education-based activities that directly relate back to the classroom), production, performance, or exhibition of creative and scholarly activities.
 The supported activities should enhance the student’s educational experience in the arts at TAMU.
 These grants may be used to support short-term projects but are also intended to provide seed monies for longer-term projects that may be able to obtain external funding for long-term support

-Texas A&M University tenured and tenure-track faculty and continuing teaching faculty from the Colleges of Architecture, Education, and Liberal Arts are eligible to receive the AVPA Arts Research Enhancement Grant.
+Texas A&M University faculty from the Colleges of Architecture, Education & Human Development, and Liberal Arts are eligible to receive the AVPA Arts Enhancement Grant.
 Co-authored, interdisciplinary proposals are eligible, including co-authored proposals including faculty in Colleges not affiliated with the AVPA.
-The grant may neither be used as faculty salary, nor to supplement or fund a full or partial release from teaching.
 A faculty member’s name may not appear on more than one application.
-No more than two ARE Grants may be awarded to any faculty member in any five-year period.
+No more than two Arts Enhancement Grants may be awarded to any faculty member in any three-year period.
 The AVPA Director and a 3-person subcommittee drawn from the AVPA Advisory Board will adjudicate grant applications.
-ARE Grants may not be awarded to members of the AVPA Advisory Board.
+Arts Enhancement Grants may not be awarded to members of the AVPA Advisory Board.

 Award Limit: $7,500

-All proposals must be submitted electronically in PDF format to AVPA Program Coordinator Cheri Friedman (email@example.com).
-Proposals must include the ARE Grant Cover Sheet, including the appropriate department head signatures.
+All proposals must be submitted electronically in PDF format to AVPA Program Coordinator Eunice McCain-Davis (email@example.com).
+Proposals must include the Arts Enhancement Cover Sheet, including the appropriate department head signatures.
 In addition, proposals must include:

 Abstract: A summary briefly describing the project’s objectives, proposed methodology, and anticipated results in layman’s terms.
-The abstract should not exceed 150 words and must use Times New Roman 12-point font with one-inch margins.
+The abstract should not exceed 150 words and must use Times New Roman 12-point font, double-spaced with one-inch margins.
 List five key words associated with this proposal listed directly underneath the abstract.

 - Provide background information about the project and discuss its potential impact on the Arts at TAMU; including the direct impact on TAMU students’

 - Describe the anticipated outcome(s) of the project expected within one year of the award.

-- Current and Pending: List the source, title, date, and amount of relevant internal and external funding support received and pending, as well as for applications submitted but not funded during the previous three years (for all investigators).
+Current and Pending Support: List the source, title, date, and amount of relevant internal and external funding support received and pending, as well as for applications submitted but not funded during the previous three years (for all investigators).

-- Performance and/as Research: The potential of the proposed project to result in outstanding creative works, performances, or productions; scholarly research; high impact educational experiences; education based research; or performance and production work that combines theory with practice and contributes to an understanding of performance or visual arts as a form of research and analysis.
+Performance and/as Research: The potential of the proposed project to result in outstanding creative works, performances, or productions; scholarly research; high impact educational experiences; education based research; or performance and production work that combines theory with practice and contributes to an understanding of performance or visual arts as a form of research and analysis.

-- Impact: The potential for significant scholarly or creative outcomes from the proposed project.
+Impact: The potential for significant scholarly or creative outcomes from the proposed project.
 Applicants are required to state the impact of the activity for which they seek support and how/by what metric that impact is to be assessed (series of peer-reviewed articles in major journal; a book manuscript published by a major academic press; performance, exhibition or installation in nationally prominent venue; enhance the classroom experience to expand the students’ exposure/knowledge in the visual or performing arts; recording/publication and national distribution of creative work).

 There is one granting period per academic year; this is a change from previous years and better reflects the kinds and timing of our grant applications.

-ARE Grants are awarded each semester and for a maximum of 12 months.
+Grants are awarded once a year and for a maximum of 12 months.
 One ninety-day, no-cost extension may be requested.
 Any unused funds at the end of the project period will be returned to the AVPA.

-Dissemination of project results is expected to be in appropriate scholarly fora, such as applications for external grants, articles in journals, presentations at professional meetings, scholarly books and peer-reviewed creative work, or performance or exhibition in competitive venues.
+Dissemination of project results is expected to be in appropriate scholarly form, such as applications for external grants, articles in journals, presentations at professional meetings, scholarly books and peer-reviewed creative work, or performance or exhibition in competitive venues.
 Results of these activities must be summarized in an annual AVPA Final Report, to be publicly available and posted on the AVPA website.
 If these activities take place in accordance with a specific course the faculty is required to provide an evaluative report with specific feedback from the students regarding the impact on their education.

-In addition, grant winners will present their research at an annual AVPA Research Symposium, to be held in the Spring term of each year.
+In addition, grant awardees are expected to present their research at an annual AVPA Arts Symposium,